Course List

 Introduction to Media Arts 7219 This course will combine competencies in film, video, computer, and live production, as well as foundational knowledge in design to introduce students to a variety of jobs in the multimedia/communications/game design workforce.
 Instruction will focus on the interaction between media sources in live, recorded, and web-based productions.
 Students will develop skills in computer design, film and video production, lighting, sound, and projection design, and print media design.
 Students will also explore career options within this rapidly expanding industry sector.

-Intermediate Media Arts (Concentrator) 7220 This course builds on competencies in film, video, computer, and live production design, as well as foundational knowledge in design.
+Intermediate Digital Communication [Media Arts](Concentrator) 7220 This course builds on competencies in film, video, computer, and live production design, as well as foundational knowledge in design.
 Coursework will focus on particular careers in the multimedia/communications /game design workforce.
 Instruction will focus on the interaction between media sources in live, recorded, and web-based productions.
 Coursework will deepen specific skills in computer design, film and video production, lighting, sound, and projection design, and print media design in preparation for a content specific Capstone course.

 Design, Visual, and Media Arts / Visual/Commercial Art (SubPathway 111C)